-From Pebble Hill Plantation to Thomas County Museum of History, the Thomasville area offers 21 different types of family activities, including: Amusement Parks, Bird Watching, Bowling and Historic Sites.
+From Pebble Hill Plantation to Thomas County Museum of History, the Thomasville area offers 28 different types of family activities, including: Museums, Amusement Parks, Art Galleries and Bird Watching.

 Thomasville, Georgia is home to the Pebble Hill Plantation.
 Originally a working plantation, the facility is now a historical preserve.
 It is also a popular wedding venue.
 Tours are available and reservations are recommended, especially for groups.

 Thomas County Museum of History houses multiple exhibits which include authentic documents, photographs and 3D archives of local history.
 Other historical structures can be found on the Museum's grounds such as 19th-century log cabins and a bowling alley which is believed to be the second oldest in the country.

 Hiking Areas, Bird Watching, Nature & Wildlife Areas

 Thomasville's Birdson Nature Center is a wildlife preserve dedicated to birds and local plant species.
 It features a butterfly garden, a screened 'listening station,' manicured gardens, multiple fountains and other elements that attract birds.

 Devoted to preserving and commemorating the history, culture, and character of the area, the Thomasville Genealogical History & Fine Arts Library maintains a collection of genealogical documents, as well as an array of books of related interest.